 print(is_balanced("((()))")) # True

 print(is_balanced("(()))")) # FalseCan you generalize this example to other types of brackets?
 How can it be used to check not only parentheses (), but also brackets [] and curly-braces {}?
 Once you’ve got them properly “balanced”, with the same numbers of openers and closers, how can you check that they are properly nested — brackets opened first are closed first?
+The full solution is left as an exercise in the Example Interview Questions section.

 The Terminal